-This Articles was published in Harvard Business Review on April 28, 2020.
+This Article was published in Harvard Business Review.

 Every big company now manages a proliferation of sites, apps, and technology systems for interacting with buyers and managing everything in the business, from customers and clients to inventory and products.
 These systems are spitting out data continuously.
 But even after multiple generations of investments and billions of dollars of digital transformations, organizations struggle to use that data to improve customer service, reduce costs, and speed the core processes that provide competitive advantage.